Renseignements en français

 Any person or entities that rely on information obtained from the system does so at his or her own risk.
 Government of Saskatchewan is not responsible for any damage or issues that may possibly result from using translated website content.
 If you have any questions about Google™ Translate, please visit: Google™ Translate FAQs.

-Manage Your Student Loan
+Manage Your Student Aid

 Maintaining Your Eligibility

-• Achieve successful completion; and
+• Achieve successful completion.

 • Maintain regular attendance.
 If your attendance drops below 90% or you miss more than three consecutive weeks (21 calendar days), you will be considered discontinued for student aid purposes.
 Your study period will be considered unsuccessful.